schmidj/PredictingAnglerActivityOntario/README.md

-# 🚀 Predicting recreational angler activity in Ontario, Canada
+# 🚀 Predicting recreational angler effort in Ontario, Canada

 ## 📖 Description
-This project predicts angler behavior using machine learning models and citizen science data.
+This project predicts angler effort using machine-learning models and angler-reported, environmental and economic data.

 ## 🛠️ Installation
 1. Clone the repository: